Azure/onboarding-guidance/DevTest/vsts-walkthrough.md

 * Code Files, History, and Pulls Requests
 * Workitems and backlogs
 * Settign up a Build definition
-* Setting up a Release definition & plan
+* Setting up a Release definition
-* Setting up a Manual Test & Load Test plan
+* Setting up a Manual Tests & Load Tests
-* Overview of tracking sprints, building, and releasing applications.
+* Tracking sprints, builds, releases, and tests.

 ## Pre-Requisites
 * To complete this PoC, you will need: